Types of Food Poisoning

 Shigella is a germ that causes a foodborne illness called "Shigellosis" and can be found in the intestines of humans.
 Shigellosis is spread when an infected person has germs are on their hands and touches another individual, infecting them with severe diarrhea.
 There are approximately 25,000 cases of Shigellosis reported annually in the United States.

-If you or a loved one has become ill as the result of unsafe food, please contact one of our Orange County Food Poisoning Lawyers immediately.
+If you or a loved one has become ill as the result of a foodborne illness, please contact one of our California Food Poisoning Lawyers immediately.

 Free Case Consultation.